YcSoku/ReinterpretedTexture_Builder/README.md

 # ReinterpretedTexture_Builder
-A texture builder for the web prototype system about a vector point symbol rendering method based on the texture structure.
-It can transfer TrueType or SVG symbols to textures, which can be used as the rendering data used in the [prototype system based on reinterpreted textures](https://github.com/YcSoku/ReinterpretedTexture_Rendering).
+A texture builder for the [web prototype system](https://github.com/YcSoku/ReinterpretedTexture_Rendering) about a vector point symbol rendering method based on the texture structure.
+It can transfer TrueType or SVG symbols to reinterpreted textures.

 This builder is developed by C++ and Python.
 The C++ program (vtexture) need to be built before using Python codes.

-# Building vtexture program
+# Building vtexture
 (Cmake version >= 3.15)

 ```